oclipa/csharp-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Switch Syntax</button>
 <div class="content" style="display: none;" markdown="1">

-NOTE: Once a case matches, **all** statements following that case (including other cases!) will be executed until a 'break' or 'return' statement is encountered.
+NOTE: Once a case matches, **all** statements following that case (including other cases!) will be executed until a `break` or `return` statement is encountered.

+It should also be noted, however, that leaving out `break` statements is generally considered bad practice.

 ```cs
 using System;